from my mail.

 The first half of this year saw a reduction of 2.88 percent, only 0.1 percentage point better year-on-year.

-77 applications, no protests at Beijing Games Since Aug 1, Beijing authorities have received 77 applications from people wishing to stage demonstrations, a spokesperson for the municipal public security bureau said on Aug 18.
+Since Aug 1, Beijing authorities have received 77 applications from people wishing to stage demonstrations, a spokesperson for the municipal public security bureau said on Aug 18.

 The applications involved 149 people, including three from overseas.
 Most of the applications concerned labor, medical and welfare issues, which is not applicable for protests according to Chinese law and should be dealt through available channels with government agencies, the spokesperson said.